JackDanger/testowl/README.markdown

 Dependencies
 ==

 It uses [growlnotifiy](http://growl.info/extras.php) to send messages to Growl.
-It'll probably fall over if you don't have this installed, but I want to make that more tolerant.
+If you don't have it installed then it will only write a message to your terminal.
+To get the full benefit of TestOwl you should definitely install growlnotify.

 Bundler
 ==